AnimosWorkshop/Sor-Vault/Sign of Remembrance/Races/Hellenise Races/Demons/Gargoyle.md

 ### Fargo Gargoyle

 **Racial Attribute Bonus:** Your Dexterity score increases by 1.
-**Mobile Wings:** A fargone gargoyle's wings are flexible and mobile, allowing for a 25' flying speed, which allows them to go on long journeys.
+**Mobile Wings:** A fargo gargoyle's wings are flexible and mobile, allowing for a 25' flying speed, which allows them to go on long journeys.
-**Travelers:** Fargone gargoyles are known to venture far and learn about the world around them.
+**Travelers:** Fargo gargoyles are known to venture far and learn about the world around them.
 You are proficient with Nature.

 ### Keeper Gargoyle